 - Keep your toddler bare-bottom.
-Using the three-day potty training method, keep your toddler bare-bottom at home, so that he can be better aware of his need to pee and poop.
+Using the three-day potty training method, keep her bare-bottom at home, so that she can be better aware of the need to pee and poop.
 Set aside three days and commit to following through with the plan for smooth potty training.

-- Take him to the potty frequently.
-Another method is to set your timer for every hour or two and take your toddler to the potty.
-Keep him in undies and have him sit frequently enough that he just might pee or poop.
+- Take her to the potty frequently.
+Another method is to set your timer for every hour or two and take her to the potty.
+Keep her in undies and have her sit frequently enough that she might pee or poop.

 - Use the potty after regular parts of the day.
-Weave potty training into your daily life by taking him to the potty after common tasks and events.
-You might sit him down after a nap, first thing in the morning, or after meals, for instance.
-The best times to take him are when you notice he tends to pee or poop in his diapers.
+Weave a potty schedule into your routine by taking her to the bathroom after common tasks and events.
+You might sit her down after a nap, first thing in the morning, after meals, or before bedtime.
+The best times to take her are when you notice she tends to pee or poop in her diapers.

-- Offer lots of water.
-If he struggles with using the potty, help him along by offering plenty of water.
-A fun sippy cup will encourage him to drink often throughout the day.
-And temporarily avoid the “BRAT” diet (bananas, rice, applesauce, and toast) that can constipate him.
+- Offer lots of water and fluids.
+If she struggles with using the potty, help her along by offering plenty of water.
+A fun sippy cup will encourage her to drink often throughout the daytime.
+And temporarily avoid the “BRAT” diet (bananas, rice, applesauce, and toast) that can cause constipation.

-- Tell him when you’re going to the potty.
-Give him a sense of belonging and community by reminding him that we all use the potty.
+- Tell her when you’re going to the potty.
+Give her a sense of belonging and community by reminding her that we all use the potty.
 We all had to learn to ditch diapers and eventually sit on a potty or toilet to pee and poop.
-You might even take him with you when you use the bathroom to demystify the whole process.
+You might even take her with you when you use the bathroom to demystify the whole potty-training process.

 4. Provide support and encouragement

-Rewards and bribes are often tied with potty training, especially when parents see an immediate change in their toddlers.
-After all, who can resist an M&M if it means sitting on a potty?
+Rewards and prizes are often tied with potty training, especially when parents see an immediate change in their toddlers.
+After all, who can resist candy if it means sitting on a potty?